silverhammermba/postmodern-design-patterns/notes.md

-1. creating an object by specifying a class explicitly: commits you to a particular implementation. i disagree, if you only need one implementation, you can change that one implementation, can even change a concrete class into an interface (as long as you aren't using hungarian notation). also this can be a trap: what level of abstraction do you want for your interface? it's hard to know this up front. if you pick the wrong level of abstraction you will need to also redesign the interface later.
+1. creating an object by specifying a class explicitly: commits you to a particular implementation. i disagree, if you only need one implementation, you can change that one implementation, can even change a concrete class into an interface (as long as you aren't using Hungarian notation). also this can be a trap: what level of abstraction do you want for your interface? it's hard to know this up front. if you pick the wrong level of abstraction you will need to also redesign the interface later.